Low-dimensional quantum gases in curved geometries: Main theoretical results

 \section{Main theoretical results}

-We review the main theoretical studies on shell-shaped quantum gases and briefly discuss the physics of curved atomic waveguides.
-These works were largely inspired by the experiments in microgravity\cite{carollo2022}, and contributed to generate the broad perspective of studying quantum gases in curved geometries. \\
+We review the main theoretical studies on shell-shaped quantum gases and we discuss the physics of curved atomic waveguides {and rings.
+The former} works were largely inspired by the experiments in microgravity\cite{carollo2022}, and contributed to generate the broad perspective of studying quantum gases in curved geometries. \\